 It’s an incomprehensible achievement, but more often than not, post-baby bodies are presented to us as an ‘after’ photo, acceptable only once returned to their pre-baby state.

-It’s for this reason we asked 26 Aussie women to help us shine a light on the reality of postpartum bodies.
+It’s for this reason we wanted to see real Aussie women shining a light on the reality of postpartum bodies.
 Because as we found out, a lot of surprising stuff happens to your body when you have a child.